polyfem/polyfem.github.io/docs/tutorials/ipc_quick_start_guide/ipc_quick_start_guide.md

 <!-- We will assume all the example JSON files are in a directory `tutorial`. -->

-All files used in this example can be found [here](https://github.com/polyfem/polyfem.github.io/tree/docs/docs/tutorials/ipc_quick_start_guide/input).
+All files used in this tutorial can be found [here](https://github.com/polyfem/polyfem.github.io/tree/docs/docs/tutorials/ipc_quick_start_guide/input).

 ### IPC Default Parameters